-The Appellate Division affirmed an order granting summary judgment.
+In Hocutt v.
+Manda Supply Co., the Appellate Division affirmed an order granting summary judgment.
 Because the plaintiff was a “special employee,” the exclusive remedy for his workplace injury was workers’ compensation.
 Moreover, the defendant’s alleged conduct was not excepted from workers’ compensation because the conduct was not sufficiently egregious to rise to the level … Read more

-The New Jersey Supreme Court held that when the Federal Arbitration Act’s exempts a contract from arbitration, the state analog — the New Jersey Arbitration Act — may still apply and the FAA does not preempt the NJAA.
+In Arafa v.
+Health Express Corp., the New Jersey Supreme Court held that when the Federal Arbitration Act exempts a contract from arbitration, the state analog — the New Jersey Arbitration Act — may still apply and the FAA does not preempt the NJAA.

-Harrison sued her former employer alleging Retaliation pursuant to Pennsylvania’s Whistleblower Law.
+Harrison sued her former employer alleging retaliation pursuant to Pennsylvania’s Whistleblower Law.
 The trial court dismissed the suit, holding that the claim was improperly filed, because, since Harrison was not a member of a protected class, the claim should have been filed pursuant to the Pennsylvania Human Relations Act (PHRA).
-The Superior Court disagreed, and the PA … Read more
+The PA Supreme Court affirmed the Superior … Read more

-The 3rd Circuit reversed the district court’s order granting defendant’s 12(b)(6) motion.
-Plaintiff alleged he was fired in violation of the Americans with Disabilities Act and further alleged that he was “regarded as” having a disability.
-Defendant responded that the disability was transitory and minor.
-The 3rd Circuit held that, though defendant adequately established that … Read more
+The 3rd Circuit reversed the District Court’s order, which granted the defendant’s 12(b)(6) motion.
+The plaintiff alleged he was fired in violation of the Americans with Disabilities Act and further alleged that he was “regarded as” having a disability.
+The defendant responded that the disability was transitory and minor.
+The 3rd Circuit held that, though … Read more